abelraj20/HPQC/README.md

-All work related to High Processing and Quantum Computing module during final year of Physics with Data Analytics at Dublin City University (DCU).
+All work related to High Performance and Quantum Computing module during final year of Physics with Data Analytics at Dublin City University (DCU).
 Acknowledgements to Oisin Creaner for reviewing this work.